Who uses Cognocient and how?

 Step 2 — Add GL account mapping (60 seconds).
 Ask your engineering team to add one more header to each feature:

-With GL account codes on every call, the monthly FOCUS export maps directly to your accounting system.
-No manual reconciliation.
-Upload the CSV to NetSuite / QuickBooks / Xero and the chargeback is done.
+With GL account codes on every call, the monthly FOCUS export maps directly to your accounting system — see AI Spend Chargeback for the full header set and ERP import formats.

 Step 3 — Set department-level budgets (30 seconds).
-Dashboard → Budgets → New Budget:
+Dashboard → Budgets → New Budget, one per department, in Alert mode to start.

 CFOs and board preparation

-"What will it be next quarter?" — The Forecast view provides a P25–P75 confidence range with assumptions stated explicitly.
-Three scenarios (conservative, expected, high-growth) are modelled and exportable as a PDF.
-The CFO walks in with projections, not a guess.
+"What will it be next quarter?" — The Forecast view provides a 30/60/90-day spend projection with the underlying growth assumption stated explicitly, so the CFO can walk in with a projection and its basis, not a guess.

 2-minute setup for CFOs

 Step 1 — Log in and open Executive View (30 seconds).
-Go to cognocient.com → Sign in → click "Executive View" in the sidebar.
-Three sections: This Month — total AI spend with trend; Governance — which features have budgets and which don't; Recommendations — where money can be saved.
+Sign in → click "Executive View" in the sidebar.

 Step 3 — Generate your first board report (30 seconds).
-Click "Generate AI Report →" on the Executive View.
-Wait 15–20 seconds.
-The PDF contains:
+Click "Generate Report" on the Executive View.
+The PDF contains an AI-written executive summary, total spend with trend, top expensive features, waste identified, the AI Efficiency Score, and budget vs. actuals by department.

 SaaS products with AI features

-The situation: A SaaS product charges $150/seat/month.
-They built AI features that are now costing $18/seat/month in AI API fees — eating 12% of revenue on a feature that was supposed to drive retention, not compress margin.
-They don't know which specific AI features are margin-negative vs. margin-positive.
+The situation: Consider a hypothetical SaaS product that built AI features now showing up as a meaningful line item in per-seat cost — a feature meant to drive retention instead compressing margin.
+The team doesn't know which specific AI features are margin-negative versus margin-positive.

 Problem: Unknown per-seat AI cost — Pass user IDs via X-Cost-User.
-The Users view immediately shows cost per seat per month.
-Join against subscription data to find margin-negative seats — users costing more in AI than their seat price.
-Typical finding: 8% of users account for 31% of AI cost.
+The Users view shows cost per seat, which you can join against your own subscription data to find seats costing more in AI spend than their subscription price.

-Problem: AI cost unpredictable as usage grows — The Forecast view projects AI cost at different growth scenarios.
-Before a pricing decision, model what AI costs look like at 2×, 5×, and 10× current scale.
-Bake the AI cost margin into your pricing model with confidence.
+Problem: AI cost unpredictable as usage grows — The Forecast view projects AI cost at different growth scenarios, so a pricing decision can account for AI cost at scale before it's locked in, not after.

 Legal and compliance teams

-The situation: A corporate legal team has deployed AI for contract review, first-draft generation, and matter research.
-Legal spend is subject to client billing and strict matter codes.
-The team needs to allocate AI costs to specific client matters for billing, demonstrate AI efficiency to senior partners, and ensure AI spend is compliant with client cost approval thresholds.
+The situation: Consider a hypothetical corporate legal team using AI for contract review, first-draft generation, and matter research.
+Legal spend is subject to client billing and matter codes, so AI costs need to be allocated to specific client matters, not left as one shared invoice line.

 Problem: AI cost not attributable to client matters — Pass the matter code as X-Cost-Department and client ID as X-Cost-Cost-Centre.
-Every AI call is attributed to the correct matter.
-Month-end chargeback report shows exact AI cost per matter — ready for client billing.
+Every AI call is attributed to the correct matter, and the month-end chargeback report shows AI cost per matter directly.

-Problem: Client cost thresholds — Set per-matter budgets (keyed on the matter code/department).
-When a matter's AI spend approaches the client-approved threshold, a forecast alert fires — the team knows before the client does.
+Problem: Client cost thresholds — Set per-matter budgets (keyed on the matter code).
+A forecast alert fires as a matter's AI spend approaches its client-approved threshold, before the client would ever see it.

 Healthcare and life sciences

-The situation: A health-tech company uses AI for clinical documentation, patient communication, and prior authorisation processing.
-Regulatory requirements demand audit trails.
-Finance needs per-product-line AI cost allocation.
-The compliance team needs to know that no patient data passes through AI provider infrastructure.
+The situation: Consider a hypothetical health-tech company using AI for clinical documentation, patient communication, and prior authorisation processing.
+Regulatory requirements demand an audit trail; finance needs per-product-line AI cost allocation; compliance needs assurance that no patient data passes through AI provider infrastructure via Cognocient itself.

-Problem: No audit trail for AI usage — Every API call logged with timestamp, model, token count, feature, and trace ID.
-Call logs are immutable and exportable — a complete audit trail without capturing patient data (Cognocient never reads prompt content).
+Problem: No audit trail for AI usage — Every API call is logged with timestamp, model, token count, feature, and trace ID.
+Call logs are exportable — a usage audit trail without capturing patient data, since Cognocient never reads or stores prompt or response content.
+See Security & Privacy.

 Problem: Per-product-line cost allocation — Tag calls by product line using X-Cost-Department.
-Clinical Documentation, Patient Communication, and Prior Auth each have separate spend lines — allocation is automatic and defensible.
+Clinical Documentation, Patient Communication, and Prior Auth each get a separate, automatic spend line.

 Cognocient operates as a cost-metadata proxy only.
-It does not store, process, or have access to your prompt content or patient data.
-See Data Security for HIPAA considerations.
+It does not store, process, or have access to your prompt content.
+See Security & Privacy for the full data-handling policy — verify this independently against your own compliance requirements before treating it as sufficient for HIPAA or similar regulatory obligations.

 Managed service providers (MSPs) and agencies

-Problem: Consolidated invoice, 12 clients to allocate to — One Cognocient proxy key per client, with the client ID as the default department.
-The Chargeback view shows per-client spend.
-Generate a Line-item Detail PDF per client at month-end.
-Include in client invoices.
+Problem: Consolidated invoice, many clients to allocate to — One Cognocient proxy key per client, with the client ID as the default department.
+The Chargeback view shows per-client spend, and a Line-item Detail PDF per client is ready for inclusion in invoices at month-end.

 Problem: Client AI spend growing unexpectedly — Set per-client budgets.
-Anomaly alerts fire to the agency account before the client sees a spike — the agency can investigate and resolve before the client calls.
-Proactive service that differentiates from DIY.
+Anomaly alerts fire to the agency account before the client notices a spike, so the agency can investigate and resolve proactively.

 Related articles